Lohitvardhan/PasswordManager/README.md

 # Password Manager

-A secure, user-friendly password manager written in Python and MySQL.
-It employs PBKDF2 to generate a 256-bit key from the master password and the device secret, which is then used with AES-256 for encryption/decryption.
-Additionally, SHA-256 is utilized to hash the master password.
+A secure and user-friendly password manager built with Python and MySQL.
+It uses PBKDF2 to derive a 256-bit key from the master password and device secret, which is then employed with AES-256 for encryption and decryption.
+The master password is hashed using SHA-256, and the GUI is designed with Tkinter for an intuitive experience.
-The GUI was developed using Tkinter.

 ## Installation